 Wise management of growth and development is necessary to ensure both economic viability and community livability.
 Development and redevelopment should be guided by our shared community values and managed by strict adherence to zoning laws and the vision articulated in our Comprehensive Plan.
 Directing growth toward clustering, in-fill, preservation of green space, and diverse housing options, including workforce, senior, and young professional housing, should be encouraged.

-Some Proposed Development Projects Include:
+Some Recent Development Projects Include:

 Old Blacksburg Middle School Site

 Midtown, the redevelopment of the old Blacksburg Middle School property is now underway.
 This mixed-use site, where it will be possible both to live and to work, will be a civic, commercial, residential, and recreational resource — a key investment in our community’s future.
 Because of the size of this property and its strategic location at the meeting point of our south side residential neighborhoods, our civic center (municipal building, library, Blacksburg Motor Co. building), and our downtown commercial district, we have done our best to ensure that all stakeholders had a say in its fate and that the development here reflects our shared vision of Blacksburg’s future.
 Construction of our new Blacksburg police station is currently underway on the site.